zwimer/C-bind/README.md

 # Documentation

-Documentation is stored in `./docs`, it is generated via [doxygen](http://www.doxygen.nl/).
+Documentation is stored in on the `gh-pages` branch and hosted [here](https://zwimer.github.io/C-bind/docs/html/index.html) on [zwimer.com](https://zwimer.com).
+Documentation is generated via [doxygen](http://www.doxygen.nl/).
 To manually generate it install doxygen (from `apt-get` if you have it) then
 ```bash
 cd C-bind && doxygen
 ```